tsinghua-fib-lab/pycityagent/docs/03-experiment-design.md

 # Example of creating and sending a survey
 import asyncio

-from pycityagent import AgentSimulation from pycityagent.configs import SimConfig from pycityagent.survey import SurveyManager
+from agentsociety import AgentSimulation from agentsociety.configs import SimConfig from agentsociety.survey import SurveyManager

 async def main():